Seattle’s cooling real estate market widens budget shortfall

 Some decline was not a surprise.
 In earlier forecasts, the city expected to bring in $106.6 million in REET revenues this year and nearly $95 million each year in 2023 and 2024.
 However, now the city expects about $95.3 million this year, just $68.1 million in 2023 and $68.6 million in 2024.

-Mosqueda’s proposal would reduce spending on parks maintenance, sidewalk and bridge-painting projects and planning for seismic retrofits at libraries set to be funded by REET, among other budget shifts.
+Mosqueda’s proposal would reduce proposed spending on parks maintenance, sidewalk and bridge-painting projects and planning for seismic retrofits at libraries set to be funded by REET, among other budget shifts.

 At the same time, sales taxes and business and occupation taxes are expected to fall short by about $22 million over three years.
 New construction accounts for roughly a quarter of the city’s sales tax revenues.